ministryofjustice/moj-frontend/docs/privacy.md

 ### Cookies and site usage data

-When you give your consent, we use Google Analytics cookies to collect information about how you use design-patterns.service.justice.gov.uk.
+When you give your consent, we use Google Analytics cookies to collect information about how you use design-patterns.service.justice.gov.uk

 This data is anonymised before being analysed.

 Google Analytics processes anonymised information about: